ZigaVukcevicDev/knowledge/readme.md

         return updateMenu(rights);
       })

-Using 'fat arrow' operator in ES6:
+Using \`fat arrow operator in ES6:

     getUser(login)
       .then(user => getRights(user))